ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 The right side of the substitution pair is case sensitive and can be placed in double-quotes (which converts spaces to plus signs internally).

+Note: if you privately define a substitution that leads to a known interjection, it will be treated as an interjection, marked as
+DO_INTERJECTIONS rather than DO_PRIVATE.
+Interjections do not perform an actual substitution, does not replace the words on the left with the interjection concept name on the right.
+Instead interjections merely mark the phrase as being a member of that concept, leaving the actual words unchanged.

 Similarly while canonical values of words can be defined in `LIVEDATA/SYSTEM/canonical.txt`, you can define private canonical values for your bots by using the scripting language.